PengJiyuan/ts-document/README.md

 `Project`

-Custom project to use in generate function.
+Custom project to use in `generate/generateMarkdown` function.
 See [ts-morph](https://ts-morph.com/setup/)。

 ## LICENSE